 The project that grew around COMPASS (creating, optimizing, mapping, planning, achieving, steering and succeeding) was an intensive exercise in autonomy, mastery and purpose long before Daniel Pink brought “Motivation 3.0” to the mainstream.
 Developing the name, brand, UX and curriculum, and managing contributions from 30+ experts, each brought unique challenges that still inspire me today.

 Is virtual reality (VR) the most disruptive platform yet?
 VR changes how we show, tell and use information.
 VR mirrors the real world.
 It has the power to disrupt the 2D humdrum of today’s social platforms, and offer a closer look at how we think, live and love.
 If we use VR openly and inclusively, it could build empathy, and change the nature and depth of connection across the board.
-Make love, not war.
+We’d make love, not war.

 Today, I teleported to Second Life Island for a tour with Joyce Bettencourt, who leads TechSoup’s Nonprofit Commons under the alias Rhiannon Chatnoir.
 For an hour, Chatnoir helped me acclimate to my new body, ahead of my talk next month.